mjneary10/shaunagra-test/content/frames/house/young-couple-personalised-new-house-gift-frame.md

 description = "This young couple personalised new house gift frame is ideal for anyone buying their first home.
 They will remember you forever!!."
 +++

+Are you looking for a personalised new house frame for a young couple as a gift?
+I have a cute new home frame that is customised with the initials of the couples first names.
+I have used little wooden letters, and they are both frames individually using hand painted silver frames.
+There is a cute little rustic heart shaped embellishment in the middle of the frames.
+Lastly I have used a cute little bird cage which is left in the natural wood.
+All the items are glued on to an elegant grey and white background.

+You can also choose to add in a frame to match the occasion of your card.
+Please add to cart at the time of ordering and let me know the couples first names and the date they moved into their new house.

+Specifications

+6 x 6 inches

+Real glass frontage